Sakib-203-15-3883/React-Native-In-Depth-2024/README.md

       iii.
 Community components:

          Community components in React Native refer to third-party libraries or packages created and maintained by the developer community.
          UI Components . [ react-native-elements, react-native-paper ]
          Navigation [ react-navigation ]
          State Management [ Redux ,  MobX ]
          Networking and APIs [ axios ,react-native-fetch-blob]
          Animations [ react-native-reanimated , lottie-react-native ]
          Maps and Location Services [ react-native-maps , react-native-geolocation-service ]
          Push Notifications  [ react-native-push-notification ]

+#Any component that renders other components is a parent component. rendered components known as child components